jfrog/build-info/itest/README.md

 * Give `registry` and `repo` input in order to fetch the image from docker registry
 * Give docker file path (`dockerFilePath`) in order to build the image from it

-Either way image ID (`imageId`) is mandatory, `containerPort` is the port that is exposed from the container, `hostPort` is the port that is mapped from the container to the host.
+Either way image ID (`imageId`) is mandatory, `containerPort` is the port that exposed from the container, `hostPort` is the port that is mapped from the container to the host.